RufaiAdebola/My_Porfolio/README.md

 ## ABOUT

  Hello, I am Rufai Raheem Adebola, hails from Ogun state, Nigeria.
 A highly motivated and detail-oriented graduate with a Higher National Diploma (HND) in Banking and Finance from The Polytechnic Ibadan.
-With a strong foundation in financial principles and an emerging expertise in data analysis, I am passionate about leveraging technology to drive insights and improve decision-making processes.
+With a strong foundation in financial principles, risk management and insight, and an emerging expertise in data analysis, I am passionate about leveraging technology to drive insights and improve decision-making processes.

 ## MY SKILLS